slabban/slabban.github.io/index.md

 The following year, I had become the new President of the club, and with that I had the responsibilty of carrying on the great work was accomplished in the previous year, the large body of my contributions came with the development of the Perception model of the vehicle, which can be found [here](#Perception).

-The video above illustrates the successful results after processing the raw point cloud data coming from the Cepton Vista LIDAR to detect the cars in front of me.
+The video above illustrates the successful results after processing the raw point cloud data coming from the Cepton Vista LiDAR to detect the cars in front of me.
 The algorithms were developed using _C++_ and  on the _Robot Operating System (ROS)_  and the results were visualized in _Rviz_.

 Point cloud processing for 3D LiDARs is a huge deal as these sensors are data heavy, and can be very taxing on our processors if handled poorly.
 Additionally, the raw points coming from the LiDAR need to be processed in order to tune the performance based on the application, such as SLAM or Object Detection.